 Be sure to check out the following blogs for more hygge inspiration:

-(Cover photo of covered bridge; photo courtesy of Rick Houchin)
+(Cover photo of the covered bridge; photo courtesy of Rick Houchin)